MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 You should see your gauge go up!
 Now you have input and outputs routed through the cloud controller!

 ### Step 4: Using web services - connecting to IFTTT
 `Web services` are, as the name implies, services that live on the web.
 You use these all the time - mostly without knowing it.
 The internet is built on top of them.
 Google, Dropbox, Youtube, Twitter, and Facebook are just a few juggernauts that provide and use many different web services.
 In this lesson, we are going to use a `mashup service` called [IFTTT](https://ifttt.com) (which stands for **I**f **T**his, **T**hen **T**hat ). **IFTTT** is a great platform that _talks to_ all kinds of other web services.
 One service it connects with is, conveniently, `Littlebits`.
+This is an example of __modularity__ because `IFTTT` can swap out components for others easily.

 * Connect your `cloudbit` to `IFTTT` by pressing the `automate` button in the `Littlebits` cloud controller user interface.
 * Visit https://ifttt.com